In the first part of this three-article series we explored the most common reasons why entrepreneurs sell their business.

-With this in mind you should vet buyers to assess their credibility and weed out timewasters.
-Do they have experience in your sector or running businesses generally?
-How do they intend to finance the purchase?
+With this in mind, you should vet buyers to assess their credibility and weed out timewasters.
+There are questions that you can ask them to ascertain their seriousness.
+What are their plans for the business?
+Do they have experience in your sector or of running businesses generally?
+And importantly, how do they intend to finance the purchase?

 When the buyer puts down a deposit you can take the business off the market.
 Based on your initial valuation, each party will then enter negotiations with a price in mind.
 They will probably meet somewhere in the middle, depending on how negotiations unfold.
 For instance, if due diligence uncovers any undeclared problems, the buyer will probably drive a harder bargain.

 Negotiations are as much about how the deal is financed as the price itself.
 The buyer will usually put down some of their own cash plus a bank loan.
-However, the seller could convince the buyer to agree to a higher price by accepting a portion of the funds in instalments.
+However, you can also convince the buyer to agree to a higher price by accepting a portion of the funds in instalments.

-Naturally in a transaction of such magnitude – financially and emotionally – things could get very fraught, very quickly if buyers and sellers negotiated directly with each other.
-Having a professional intermediary is therefore invaluable to keep the deal on track, protect the seller’s identity and strike a deal fair to both parties.
+Naturally in a transaction of such magnitude – financially and emotionally – things could get fraught very quickly if buyers and sellers negotiated directly with each other.
+Having a professional intermediary is therefore invaluable to keep the sale on track, protect the seller’s identity and strike a deal fair to both parties.

 Usually lasting between 60 and 90 days, due diligence is the process by which the buyer checks whether claims made by the seller stand up to scrutiny.
-This involves visiting the premises, poring over accounts and contracts and researching the business’s reputation on social media and elsewhere.
+This involves visiting the premises, poring over accounts and contracts and researching the business’s reputation online and elsewhere.

 Trust can be fatally undermined if the buyer uncovers problems during due diligence that the seller obscured in their sales collateral and answers to enquiries.
-It is therefore advisable to front up about any troublesome issues.
-This also gives you a chance to reassure the buyer how any problems can be overcome.
+It is therefore advisable to be upfront with the buyer about any issues that could cause alarm.
+This also gives you a chance to reassure the buyer on how any problems can be overcome.

 Closing the deal